amineimarraine-ops/neural-ode-biomass-modeling/README.md

 Some preliminary experiments have already been performed, but the results were not particularly promising.

-Since the main extrapolation pipeline is still being implemented, this alternative benchmark has not been investigated further for the moment.
+Since the main extrapolation pipeline is still being implemented, this alternative benchmark has not been investigated further at this stage.

-## Work in progress
+## Work in Progress

 A new extrapolation benchmark is currently being implemented.